aCube1/Chip8/README.md

 # Yet another Chip-8 ~~emulator~~ interpreter.

+## History
 Chip-8 was a virtual machine/programming language developed by RCA engineer Joseph Weisbecker in 1977 for the **COSMAC VIP** microcomputer.
-It was designed with 35 opcodes and resembles assembly language, but was made for the easier development of videogames on the VIP.

-Today, it is a popular target to be emulated because of its simplicity and charm.
+It was intended as a simple way to make small programs and games for the computer.
+Chip-8 soon spread to the other computers, like Finnish Telmac 1800, the Australian DREAM 6800, ETI-660 and MicroBee, and the Canadian ACE VDU.

 ## Technical information
 The original Chip-8 was designed with the following specifications: